digital-blueprint/handbook/docs/cd/icons.md

 # Icons
 ## Icon style
+The icon style is important if you want to create a new icon or adapt an existing one.
+The sizes are given in mm so that the icons can be designed uniformly.
+If you want to use a finished icon, you can choose any size for it, because it will be exported as a vector based file (svg).

 Our icons have to follow these rules:

 - **Canvas size:** 8.467 mm x 8.467 mm